A* Pathfinding Project 3.5.1

 In case you get an error, make sure that the Seeker component really is attached to the same GameObject as the AstarAI script.
 If you still get an error, the target position might not be reachable, try to change it a bit.

 What happens is that first the script calls the Seeker's StartPath function.
 The seeker will then create a new Path instance and then sent it forward to the AstarPath script (the Pathfinder component you added before).
 The AstarPath script will put the path in a queue.
-When available, the script will then process the path by searching the grid, node by node until the end node is found.
+As soon as possible, the script will then process the path by searching the grid, node by node until the end node is found.

 The searching step is explained really well in this tutorial here.
 It does not work exactly like in the tutorial, but the concept is the same.